 Another critical assumption is that organizations are constrained by the budget they are allocated.
-Those individuals tasked with setting, managing and controlling the budget are the critical stakeholders.
-Many engagements, partners and even internal stakeholders find themselves at the mercy of the financial controller who needs to sign off on the expenses.
+Individuals tasked with setting, managing and controlling the budget are the critical stakeholders.
+Many engagements, partners, and even internal stakeholders find themselves at the mercy of the financial controller, who must sign off on expenses.

-There are times when an organization is more agile and the financial subject matter expert (SME) has assumed the manager or requester of the project has the business case already approved.
-However there are times that further explanation is required, and that justification tends to scale beyond a straight forward IT investment or training cost.
-PPM is not solely a quality or continuous process initiative, although it affects and supports both by its very nature.
-It takes a strong business case that is articulated in bottom-line facts and elements to allow the costs to be supported and approved.
+There are times when an organization is more agile and the financial subject matter expert has assumed that the manager or requester of the project has the business case already approved.
+However, sometimes further explanation is required, and that justification tends to scale beyond a straight forward IT investment or training cost.
+PPM is not just a quality or continuous process initiative, although it affects and supports both by its very nature.
+A strong business case that is articulated in bottom-line facts and elements is required for the costs to be supported and approved.
 The stronger the business case, the easier it is to align the ROI for what the Project Server needs to report on.

-As mentioned in the Project Server Demand Management white paper written and posted on Microsoft website, understanding and quantification for the use of Project declines the further away from the PMO construct it is.
-Many times, pockets of activities and unique initiatives within organizations go unnoticed and remain undetected within the PMO.
+As mentioned in the Project Server Demand Management white paper written and posted on Microsoft Web site (http://technet.microsoft.com/en-us/library/ff686781(office.14).aspx), understanding and quantification for the use of Project declines the farther away it is from the PMO construct.
+Many times pockets of activities and unique initiatives within organizations go unnoticed and remain undetected within the PMO.

 Why is this an issue?
 Typically, these initiatives and activities require the contribution of resources—many times skilled resources.
-As organizations are utilizing shared resources on a majority of their initiatives, this lack of visibility can affect the bottom-line when resource constraints affect project success.
+As organizations are utilizing shared resources on a majority of their initiatives, this lack of visibility can affect the bottom line when resource constraints affect project success.

 Decision makers are of different profiles.
-According to a CIO report, “Decision-making styles are behavior-based, so the key to correctly identifying an executive’s tendency is to pay attention to what she does, not what she says” (Santosus 2003).
-Understanding how to present a well-articulated message is a core competency; delivering that message in a manner that resonates with its target audience is however the critical element that is often not taken into consideration.
+According to a report, “Decision-making styles are behavior-based, so the key to correctly identifying an executive’s tendency is to pay attention to what she does, not what she says” (Santosus, 2003[AU: page for quote?]).
+Understanding how to present a well-articulated message is a core competency; delivering that message in a manner that resonates with its target audience is, however, the critical element that often is not taken into consideration.

 type="example"

-A Progressive Global Manufacturing Organization and the Challenges Often Faced in Choosing a PPM Solution
+Progressive Global Manufacturing Organization and the Challenges Often Faced in Choosing a PPM Solution

-A global entity in the manufacturing industry, one organization we worked with had been in existence for decades, and was a leader in the space they served.
-The product lines were diligently managed by teams of experts in their respective fields; including certified project managers, certified engineers and other industry experts.
+One organization we worked with was a global entity in the manufacturing industry that had been in existence for decades and was a leader in the space it served.
+Product lines were diligently managed by teams of experts in their respective fields, including certified project managers, certified engineers, and other industry experts.

-The product teams used a third party product for overall project visibility, but all the scheduling and forecasting was performed using Project 2003 Desktop or Microsoft Excel.
-Essentially, program management and key milestones were managed in the third party application and data was cascaded to the subgroups that report using Project or Excel.
+The product teams used a third-party product for overall project visibility, but all the scheduling and forecasting was performed using Project 2003 Desktop or Microsoft Excel.
+Essentially, program management and key milestones were managed in the third-party application, and data were cascaded to the subgroups that report using Project or Excel.

 One of the subgroups was looking to upgrade to Project Server 2010.
-Their goal was to secure better resource capacity planning, forecasting and a better ability to meet key program milestones.
+Its goal was to secure better resource capacity planning and forecasting and a better ability to meet key program milestones.

-This organization was making the following assumptions:
+This organization was making the next assumptions:

-Project 2010 would simply be a scheduling and resource planning tool they could use as a subset to the third party application already in use.
+Project 2010 would simply be a scheduling and resource planning tool it could use as a subset to the third-party application already in use.

 Since the staff of the subgroup was already using Project 2003 Standard, the organization believed that migrating all users to Project 2010 would be easy.